stalyatech/upython-docs/stalya/tutorial/servo.rst

 smaller or larger than this means rotate one way or the other, at a given speed.

-On the stalya, the servo object for a continuous rotation motor is the same as before.
+On the simpleRTK, the servo object for a continuous rotation motor is the same as before.
 In fact, using ``angle`` you can set the speed.
 But to make it easier to understand what is intended, there is another method called ``speed`` which sets the speed::